Anush A. John

 Paul says ἐν ἑνὶ πνεύματι … ἐβαπτίσθημεν (“in one Spirit … we were baptized”).
 The only difference is that he refers to “one Spirit” rather than “the Holy Spirit” – but when you look at the context, there is no question that he is indeed referring to the Holy Spirit when he says “one spirit”.
 Otherwise, all the other elements are the same: the verb is βαπτίζω and the prepositional phrase contains the same words (ἐν, plus the dative noun πνεύματι from πνεῦμα).

-This verse says that Baptism in the Spirit happens in order to add a person to the body of Christ.
+This verse says that Baptism in the Spirit occurs to add a person to the body of Christ.

 Question: When does a person become a member of the body of Christ?